PrinceSumberia/assets-management/README.md

 - Active Internet Connection
 - Android Studio

+### Required API

 ### Installing
 - Clone project by using below command in the terminal and make sure you have git installed on your system:
 $ git clone https://github.com/MIETDevelopers/CRIE_iAsset
 - Now open the project in Android Studio.
 - Gradle build will not be successful because of missing google-services.json file.
-- For google-services.json, you need to connect Firebase. (make sure you are using same account for firebase console and Android Studio)
+  For google-services.json, you need to connect Firebase. (make sure you are using same account for firebase console and Android Studio)
-Go to:
+  For setting up Firebase Go to:

-Tools >> Firebase >> Firestore and click add Firestore
+  Tools >> Firebase >> Firestore >>  Read and Write Document with Firestore >> Connect to Firebase

-Tools >> Firebase >> Firebase Storage
+  Tools >> Firebase >> Firebase Storage >> Upload and Download a File With Cloud Storage >> Connect To Firebase

+ - Now build project Build >> Rebuild Project.
+  If gradle build is successful the proceed to next step.
+If not, then try cleaning the project by navigating to Build >> Clean Project.